-This unit aims to promote a love of cooking through the development of more advanced skills, building on the foundations established in previous years.
-Valuable knowledge and techniques will empower students to confidently reproduce and reinvent recipes - a skill that will be with them for life.
-The fundamentals of efficiently preparing and using many well-known ingredients and dishes are covered along with an introduction to some of the contemporary issues surrounding food today.
+Valuable knowledge and techniques will empower students to confidently reproduce and reinvent recipes- a skill that will be with them for life.
+The fundamentals of efficiently preparing and using well known ingredients and dishes are covered along with exposure to contemporary issues surrounding food.
+Students are expected to redesign recipes and experiment with ingredients to develop flexibility, problem solving and creativity in their cooking.